GIST-NJU/EmRest/api-exp-scripts/README.md

     )
 ```

-## Collect and Analyze Experiment Results
+## Collect and Analyze Experimental Results
 After running the experiments, the raw result data will be saved in the `result_dir` specified as the input argument to the `rq1_and_rq2` and `rq3` functions in `replicate.py`.

 The structure of result_dir is as follows: